Last Updated on February 23, 2023

 Several cafés, restaurants and rooftop bars are packed on the weekends and during the summer.
 The cinemas themselves regularly screen English-language movies in “VO” (original version with French subtitles), so don’t be shy about giving them a try.

 In short, the park is a gateway to an area of Paris that’s both incredibly vibrant and largely unknown to tourists.
-Don’t look for Parisians flocking to the banks of the Seine these days: most of them are up at La Villette.
+Don’t look for Parisians flocking to the banks of the Seine these days: most of them are up at the Canal de L’Ourq and La Villette.

 Practical Information and Getting There